Girls Bedding & Bedroom Ideas

 Durability is also an important factor when choosing bedding for children.
 Being able to throw the bedding set into washing machine any time its necessary is convenient.
 The fabric should also be light, comfortable and cozy.
 A child’s skin is especially sensitive, so it’s always an important factor to take into considerations.

-Kid’s Room Gallery Wall
+Step 5: Create a Kid’s Room Gallery Wall

 Think about creating a gallery wall in your child’s bedroom.
 It’s a perfect place to add artwork in complementary colors to the bedding, as well as to create interest and excitement.
 Whether it’s family photos, your child’s own artwork, or personalized wall art, be sure to use one large piece as a focal point and smaller surrounding pieces to provide contrast.
 Make your little artist proud by matting and framing their drawings.
 They can even add their own signature to the bottom, to make it even more official.
 Another great idea is to include a few 3-D pieces to add depth.
 As your child’s tastes change as they age, you can swap out the youthful pieces with grown-up updates.
 For inexpensive wall art, you can also frame images from a book, calendar or special greeting card.